Invasive Species Awareness

 Eurasian Water Milfoil

-Eurasian water-milfoil is identified by its feather like leaves that arranged in whorls around the plant stem.
+Eurasian water-milfoil is identified by its feather like leaves that arrange in whorls around the plant stem.
 In July and August, small red flowers are visible just above the water’s surface.

 The impact of Eurasian water-milfoil on our waterways can be severe.
-It can cause loss of native plant species through competition; reduced oxygen levels in the water leading to fish death; thick mats of plants hindering recreation activities such as swimming and boating; and dense stands leading to water stagnation and increased mosquitoes.
+It is an extremely competitive species that causes a reduction in biodiversity as it crowds out native species and suffocates fish by lowering oxygen levels.
+The thick mats of milfoil also hinder beloved recreational activities such as swimming and boating - and dense stands lead to water stagnation which means more mosquitoes!

 What You Can Do:

-The New Brunswick Invasive Species Council and the KWRC recommend to clean, drain and dry all recreational equipment used in our waterways.
-By following these 3 simple steps, you are actively preventing the spread of invasive species in our watershed.
+The New Brunswick Invasive Species Council and the KWRC recommend cleaning all recreational equipment after use, draining the water on land, and drying the equipment.
+By taking the time to follow these 3 simple steps, you are actively preventing the spread of invasive species in our watershed and thus advocating for the health of native species!

 Eurasian Water Milfoil Hot-Spots